cjratcliff/ml-compiled/docs/entropy.rst

 Entropy
 -------------
-The entropy of a discrete probability distribution :math:`p` is:
+The entropy of a discrete probability distribution :math:`p(x)` is:

 .. math::